Toronto Condo Market Report – Update and Forecast

 Most home buyers in the Toronto area can only hope to own a condo.
 Homes are averaging over $1.5 million in some areas in the GTA.
 And condo developments are offering more for tenants.
 And perhaps the key feature of Toronto condos is their proximity to work, leisure, restaurants and shopping and freedom from the grinding commute that many Torontonians face each day.
 So there are good reasons to buy a condo in Toronto.

-But the condo investment landscape has recently been darkened by Ontario premier Kathleen Wynne.
-Her government’s new foreign buyer tax might hit the condo market the hardest, but most credible experts expect demand to return.
-It’s a short term blip.
 Oddly, the condo market in Toronto is much less volatile than the single housing and townhouse market in Toronto.
 Her foreign buyer tax and rental price controls look like they’ll miss the mark.

 Where are Toronto’s Best Investment Condos?